tfennelly/jenkins-js-builder/README.md

 * `bundle-name` __(Optional)__: The name of the bundle to be generated.
 If not specified, the "main" module name will be used.

 ## Step 2: Specify Bundle Output Location
 `jenkins-js-builder` lets you configure where the generate [bundle] is output to.
-There are possible options for this.
+There are 3 possible options for this.

 > __Option 1__: Bundle as a [jenkins-js-modules] "resource", which means it will be placed in the
 > `./src/main/webapp/jsmodules` folder, from where it can be `import`ed at runtime.
-So, this option
+This option
 > should be used in conjunction withe `bundleSpec.export()` (see below).

 ```javascript